cjdbarlow/Part-One/platelets.md

     * GP IIb/IIIa are also receptors for fibinogen, which encourages platelet aggregation

 ##References
-Power and Kam
+1. Kam P, Power I. Principles of Physiology for the Anaesthetist.
+3rd Ed.
+Hodder Education.
+2012.
-Clot or Bleed
+2. Krafts K. Clot or Bleed: A Painless Guide for People Who Hate Coag.
+Pathology Student.